RedHatInsights/yggdrasil/README.md

 ## Workers

-A functional worker program must connect to the message bus as determined by the `DBUS_STARTER_BUS_TYPE` environment variable, connecting to a session bus if the value is "session", otherwise connecting to the system bus.
+A functional worker program must connect to the message bus as determined by the `DBUS_SESSION_BUS_ADDRESS` environment variable, connecting to a session bus if the value is defined, otherwise connecting to the system bus.
 Once connected to the bus:

 * The program must export an object on the bus that implements the